scullyio/scully/docs/faq.md

 In all the cases we have seen around this, it is a problem with puppeteer running inside XXX.
 Most often it is missing the Chrome dependency.
 A lot of information about this is on the [puppeteet troubleshooting page](https://github.com/puppeteer/puppeteer/blob/main/docs/troubleshooting.md)

-We heard back from serveral users that a docker confile like the below one works for them.
+We heard back from several users that a dockerfile like the below one works for them.

 ```Dockerfile
 FROM node:12-alpine